Cardinals vs. Marlins Player Props Betting Odds

-Luis Arraez and Paul Goldschmidt are two of the top players with prop bets available when the Miami Marlins and the St. Louis Cardinals meet at LoanDepot park on Monday (at 6:40 PM ET).
+Player prop betting options for Luis Arraez, Paul Goldschmidt and others are available in the Miami Marlins-St. Louis Cardinals matchup at LoanDepot park on Tuesday, starting at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!